 Tips to Prevent Future Issues

 NEVER TRY to adjust your garage door, unless you’re an engineer!
 Avoid serious injury!
 If operated incorrectly, a garage door spring can actually cause severe injury, and even death.
 The cables, drums, and bottom brackets may also require adjustment.
 It’s time to hire a trustworthy professional garage door repair company.
-If you live in Marietta, Georgia, you may want to choose a dependable local company such as Marietta Garage Door Repair.

 Follow a routine garage door maintenance schedule to prolong the life of your garage door.
 Particularly if you use your garage as a game room or workshop, you’ll want to keep it in topnotch shape.
 Keep your garage door rollers, springs, and hinges lubricated – at least once a year, before winter.
 Some experts say it’s best to lubricate them every 3 months.
 Use a respectable brand, so it won’t dry out.
 Without lubrication, the springs will rust, and the coils will eventually bind against each other.
 A light coating is all that’s needed.